 If you want to get a decent bike that you won’t have to spend heaps of time repairing, and one that will perform well enough that you will actually want to ride it, you’re realistically going to have to shell out around $1,000 — at the very least — for a bike.

-Our key Manufacturers Cannondale and Specialized do offer entry level bikes that will give you a good experience on any trail and offer a lifetime warranty on the frame and 1yr warranty on components.
+Our key Manufacturers Cannondale, Specialized, Pivot and Salsa do offer entry level bikes that will give you a good experience on any trail and offer a lifetime warranty on the frame and 1yr warranty on components.

 The #1 mountain biking safety rule is ALWAYS WEAR A HELMET.

 - You need to know is that brain injuries are life altering injuries and you should do everything possible to mitigate head trauma while mountain biking, and a well designed, well fitting helmet, is an essential piece of mountain biking gear.
 Buy the best mountain biking helmet possible.